 For a country rich in tradition, it is no surprise that there are many ideologies surrounding breastfeeding.
 One of these ancient rituals is a ‘breastfeeding massage’ by a Sotomi Oketani midwife to encourage milk production.
 Likewise, there are also weaning rituals, one of which is to paint the breast to be off-putting to babies.
 Odd faces and shapes are marked on the breasts and are thought to confuse babies who are then encouraged to eat solid food and take the bottle, depending on their age.

 Brazil used to have a high infant mortality rate (63.2 deaths per 1,000 babies in 1985) and low breastfeeding numbers.
-Thanks to a strong public health campaign promoting the benefits of breastfeeding, this terrible statistic has been reduced to just 16 deaths per 1000 babies.
-If you visit Brazil today, you’ll likely see women breastfeeding their babies and children nearly everywhere without shame.
+Thanks to a strong public health campaign promoting the benefits of breastfeeding, this shocking statistic has been drastically reduced to 16 deaths per 1000 babies.
+If you visit Brazil today, you’ll likely see women breastfeeding their babies and children in public and without shame.

 All this work has made Brazil a leader in welcoming, inclusive views of breastfeeding.
 There are only 292 human milk banks in the world – where women can donate their unused breast milk to help hungry orphans, the poor or other mums who can’t produce milk – and Brazil runs and operates 220 of them.